desihub/nightwatch/docker/README.md

 ```
 Now, pull the repo:
 ```
-user@cori01:PROJECTDIR $ git pull https://github.com/sbailey/qqa/
+user@cori01:PROJECTDIR $ git pull https://github.com/sbailey/nightwatch/
 ```
-You should now have a qqa subdirectory with the same structure as outlined above.
+You should now have a nightwatch subdirectory with the same structure as outlined above.
 Go to the docker/nightwatch-stack directory.
 There should be a docker-compose.yml and nightwatch.env.template file.
 Copy the nightwatch.env.template file into another file called nightwatch.env, and open up the new file:
 ```
 user@cori01:PROJECTDIR $ cp nightwatch.env.template nightwatch.env
 user@cori01:PROJECTDIR $ vim nightwatch.env